ietf-wg-cellar/ebml-specification/specification.markdown

 The `level` notes at what hierarchical depth or depths the `EBML Element` MUST occur if used within an `EBML Document`.
 The `Root Element` of an `EBML Document` is at level 0 and the `Child Elements` that it contains are at level 1.
 The level MUST be expressed as an integer.
 Elements defined as `global` and `recursive` MAY occur at a level greater than or equal to the defined `level`.

 The `level` attribute is REQUIRED.

-#### global

-A boolean to express if an EBML Element MUST occur at its defined level or may occur within any Parent EBML Element.

-The `global` attribute is OPTIONAL.
-If the `global` attribute is not present then that `EBML Element` is to be considered not global.

 #### id